 How much money can I invest?

 Starting a backyard farm doesn’t have to break the bank, but it also may bring up unexpected costs.
 Do your research on the cost before going in.
-In some cases you can borrow things like gardening tools to get started.
-But other things (such as the vet bill for the rabbits your daughter just had to have) may be impossible to avoid.
+In some cases you can rent, barter or borrow the tools and infrastructure to get started.

 Backyard Vegetable Farming

-Starting a vegetable garden can be one of the least expensive—and most profitable—ways to begin your backyard farm.
-It’s a great way to get yourself and your family outdoors, it can be done part time, and it yields a quick and easy return on your investment.
+Starting a small garden is the least expensive way to start building your backyard farm.
+It’s a great way to get yourself and your family outdoors, establish a purposeful exercise routine, and it yields a quick and easy return on your time and money.
+Just how big of a return?
+Find out with our free food calculator.